Punch cards feel cheap. They aren’t. Here’s what physical loyalty actually costs you in lost data, wasted prints, and invisible customers.

 How Wallet passes work (no app download needed)

 The biggest misconception about digital loyalty is that customers need to download an app.
-They don't.
-Here's how Wallet-based loyalty works:
+They don’t.

+Customer scans a QR code.
 A table tent, receipt, or counter card has a QR code.
 The customer scans it with their phone camera.
 No app needed.

+They spin, win, and save.
 A gamified prize wheel appears in their browser.
 They enter their email, spin, and win a reward.
 One tap saves the reward as an Apple Wallet or Google Wallet pass.

-The pass sits in their phone's native Wallet app — the same place they keep boarding passes and payment cards.
-It shows the reward, expiry date, and a QR code for redemption.
+The pass lives on their phone.
+The pass sits in their phone’s native Wallet app — the same place they keep boarding passes and payment cards.

+Automatic reminders drive return visits.
 Two days before the reward expires, the customer gets a lock-screen notification.

-No email open rates to worry about — this is a system-level push that appears alongside text messages.
+Redemption triggers a review prompt.
 When the customer comes back and redeems the reward, an email asks them to leave a Google review.
-They're already happy — conversion rates hit 33%.
+They’re already happy — conversion rates hit 33%.

 The entire flow takes under 30 seconds.
 No app store.
 No account creation.
 No friction.